Toucaan/toucaan.research/README.md

 #### Why call it Toucaan?

 Only because I owned the pretty domain name.

 Besides, Toucan is a beautiful bird.
 This aggressive little arboreal _ramphastidus_ symbolizes both beauty and aggression.
-What better animal to ground our framework's principle metaphor on?
+What better animal to ground our framework's central metaphor on?

-Occasionally, though only rarely, we may even spar with other CSS frameworks using our "mean" oversized and colorful bill. 😉 So… say hello to Toucaan—the tropical new CSS framework for modern web apps.

-And repeat after me: **_if Toucaan, then you can too!_** 😉
+You see **_if Toucaan, then you can too!_** 😉

+## License